Dental Implants – Norman, OK

 Benefits of Dental Implants

-Missing a Single Tooth
+Missing One Tooth

-When a single tooth is lost, an implant post will be surgically placed into your jawbone to replace the root.
-After several weeks, your jawbone will be healed, allowing an abutment to be placed on the post.
-This acts as a connector to allow a custom-made crown to be attached.
+When a single tooth is lost, an implant will be surgically placed into your jawbone to replace the root.
+After several weeks, your jawbone will be healed, allowing an abutment to be placed on the implant.
+This acts as a connector to allow a custom-made dental crown to be attached.
 It will be made to match the size, shape, and color of your remaining teeth to blend in when you smile.

-Missing Several Teeth
+Missing Multiple Teeth

-Missing All Your Teeth
+Missing All Teeth

 Understanding the Cost of Dental Implants